mh-embed/.devcontainer/README.md

 # Devcontainer Docs

+This is the Debian 10 Buster version of the Drone Devcontainer Config.

 # Add devcontainer

 To Add this devcontainer config to your dev environment, either clone this repo, or go to your git repository, then run